metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 # DESCRIPTION

 Updates a static website after changes.
-Constant portions of each page are updated to match, text files are converted to html, and indexes are created for files in the archive.
+Constant portions of each page are updated to match, text files are converted to html, indexes are created for files in the archive, and changed files are uploaded to the remote server.

 The followme script is run on the directory or file passed as its argument.
 If no argument is given, it is run on the current directory.